christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 1 year later, things have changed a bit, become easier, in particular with the arrival of the opensource technology **Kubernetes (K8s)** from Google, a very comprehensive framework based on Docker technology.

-Before going deep into the motivations for the shift and the generalization, just keep in mind that deploying any Docker container on Google Cloud is just 2 command lines :
+Before going deep into the motivations for the shift and the generalization, just keep in mind that deploying any Docker container on Google Cloud AppEngine is just 2 command lines :

 ```bash
 gcloud config set project PROJECT_ID
 gcloud preview app deploy app.yaml
 ```

 It is a very good first step in any project.
-Now we'll see why this is the first step of a bigger concept that generalizes to deployment of all your apps, anywhere.
+Now we'll see why AppEngine is the first step of a bigger concept that generalizes to deployment of all your apps, anywhere.

 # The needs for deployment